13 tips to improve internal communication

 • Is executive messaging communicated clearly?

-Purpose: Always set the intention.
-Make sure every employee understands the meaning of the team.
-Purpose inspires employees to do their best work, motivation to push through challenges, and, most importantly, gives them a reason to be excited to go to work every day.
-When you solidify the department’s purpose, employees are far more likely to be more productive and work better together to execute and reach goals.
+• Purpose.
+Always set the purpose.
+Make sure that every employee in the internal communications understands the purpose of the department.
+Purpose gives employees inspiration to do their best work, motivation to push through challenges, and most importantly gives them a reason to be excited to go to work every day.
+When you solidify the purpose of the department, employees are far more likely to be more productive and work better together to execute and hit goals.

-Alignment: If the internal communications team isn’t aligned, then how can everybody else in the organization be aligned?
-They won’t be.
-Ensure employees and executives are on the same page and that everyone understands how their work is impactful.
-Always ensure that every internal communication employee understands the overall goals and strategy to maximize the impact of the department.
+• Alignment.
+If the internal communication department isn’t aligned, then how else is the entire organization going to be aligned?
+Alignment is making sure that employees and executives are on the same page and that everyone understands how their work is impactful.
+Always make sure that every internal communication employee understands the overall goals and strategy to maximize the impact of the department.

-Community: Focus the internal communication team on building a sense of community.
-The team should take time to understand employee diversity, backgrounds, and interests to foster a culture that makes everyone feel safe and connected
+• Community.
+Focus the internal communication department to build a sense of community.
+Improving the internal communication function should take time to understand employee diversity and backgrounds so it’s able to foster a culture that makes everyone feel safe and connected.

 Employee engagement depends on workers having a sense of purpose.
 When employees care about their company’s vision and mission for serving its customers and communities, they’re more engaged with the company and its work.